aoforfie/BAH_TechEx_Guided_Project_Phase2/README.md

 The MNIST dataset was split into four datasets of Training (X_train,y_train), Validation and Testing (X_test and y_test) after which they were normalized (dividing by 255), reshaped and augmented with ImageDataGenerator.
 The Pre-Processed data was saved as CNN_DATA.npz file.

 **Training**
+Three (3) different models were built, compiled and trained.
+These are the model's names:(1) build_model() (2) build_model (same as the first) and (3) best_model().
+The first model used the normalized data within X_train_scaled2.
+The second model used the normalized AND augmented data within the train_generator and validation_generator.
+The final model used the recommended parameter choices from the hyperopt HyperParameter functions to run a final adjusted model.
 [Describe the training process here.
 Include details such as the optimizer used, learning rate, batch size, number of epochs, any data augmentation techniques applied, etc.]

 Evaluation